-Our executive compensation program is comprised of a combination of base salary, variable pay-forperformance cash incentive payments, and long-term equity grants.
+Our executive compensation program is comprised of a combination of base salary, variable pay-for-performance cash incentive payments, and long-term equity grants.
 Each of these components is discussed in greater detail below under "Compensation Decisions."
-We focus on total direct compensation, and factor in all aspects of pay, including base salary, cash incentives and time-based and performance-based longterm incentives, to maintain a program that, in the aggregate, is market competitive.
+We focus on total direct compensation, and factor in all aspects of pay, including base salary, cash incentives and time-based and performance-based long-term incentives, to maintain a program that, in the aggregate, is market competitive.
 The Compensation Committee does not have a specific formula that is used to determine the various elements of pay but applies the necessary business judgment required to balance the needs of management in leading the business with those of our stockholders to drive near-term and long-term company performance.
-We also examine peer group benchmarks and other compensation practices, and taking into account those practices, create an appropriately leveraged, variable compensation program for our named executive officers that reinforces our pay-for-performance culture.
+We also examine peer group benchmarks and other compensation program for our named executive officers that reinforces our pay-for-performance culture.